Justifying Python language changes

 Generator expressions

-total = sum(x*x for x in source)
+total = sum(x*x for x in source)instead of:

-def _g(source):
+def _g(source):or:

 for x in source: